 What should I do if I experience a Cybersecurity Incident?

-Following your IRP will help you minimize the damage and get your business back up and running as quickly as possible.
+Hopefully, you are prepared and have an Incident Response Plan that you can follow as you recover from the incident.
+Following your IRP should help you minimize the damage and get your business back up and running as quickly as possible.

 Plan While You Can

-While an Incident Response Plan isn’t designed to guarantee that your business will never be the victim of a cyber attack, it can greatly reduce the chances of an attack being successful.
+While an Incident Response Plan isn’t designed to guarantee that your business will never be the victim of a cyber attack, it can greatly increase your chances of recovering.
 By taking the time to create a plan and educating your employees on its contents, you can create a much safer and more secure environment for your business.